MonteBearo/Discourse-Docs/Runtime/Components/Display/text-display.md

 ---

 The TextDisplay component is responsible for displaying dialogue text to the screen.
-The TextMeshPro reference used for the text should be set to the **Page overflow mode** for Discourse to appropriately display text that is too long for the on-screen display.
+The TextMeshPro reference used for the text should be set to the **Page overflow mode**.
 Text can also be deliberately split into pages within a single Speech node by using the '<page>' tag at the start of a new page.

 The TextDisplay uses an ITextWriter to display this text on the TextMeshPro Text component, of which the active writer is stored in the ActiveWriter property.
 You can override this in a child class if you wish to supply your own writer.